f3d-app/f3d/examples/README.md

 ## Python

-Python example can be run using python directly or using tests
+Python example can be run using python directly or with pytest

 ## Web